 Hair should be neat, clean, and of a natural human color.
 Unless head coverings are required for religious or cultural reasons, hats or other head coverings should be avoided.

-Clothing should be clean, professionally styled, and in good repair.
-Women should avoid clothing such as bare back tops, halter tops, midriff tops, spandex tops, or skirts that are too short.
-Men should wear slacks, a dress shirt and necktie.
+Students should wear business attire that is clean and in good repair.
+In general, clothes should be of a length, fit and style that are appropriate for the clinical environment.
 Shorts and blue jeans are not appropriate professional dress.
 Shoes must be closed-toe, comfortable, clean and in good repair.

 Scrub suits should be worn in specific patient care areas only.
 They are the property of the hospital and are not to be defaced, altered, or removed from the hospital.
 Scrubs are NOT to be worn in the School of Medicine Building (including ExCEL) unless otherwise specified.
 Stained or soiled scrub suits must be changed as soon as possible; they are a source of potential contamination.
 All Personal Protective Equipment (e.g., masks, hats, booties) must be removed upon leaving OR’s/procedural areas.